mvahaste/vscode-vim/README.md

 The CSS (`custom.css`) should work with any color theme, but can be easily modified to better suit your needs by adjusting the root variables at the top of the file.

+I also use this repo to back up some configs for myself, so not everything here will be useful/relevant to others (terminal prompt, Firefox theme, etc.)

 ## Features

 -  Edit files, switch tabs and groups, toggle integrated terminal, navigate, create, rename, and delete files, etc. with keyboard shortcuts.